AshtonIzmev/covid-19-pandemic-simulation/README.md

 - [ ]  Switch from dictionaries and list to numpy array (may be way more efficient, probably enabling some nice vectorization but huge refactors to come)
 - [ ]  More tests, there are never enough tests
 - [ ]  Get rid of FN_K: get_infection_params and use a python class
+- [ ]  Get rid of params as a global variable and use a function (probably a bad pattern)
 - [x]  Plot the R0 of the pandemic ? (with linear and logarithmic scale)
 - [x]  Fix transport propagation performance issue
 - [x]  Add a test-isolation stratey.
 Since at the end of the confinement, we assume that a part of the people will be tested and positive persons will be isolated.